Martone: Presence of monks

-Nevertheless, there is disagreement as to the meaning of the name: some say it descends from a Greek family named Martis; others, instead, think it derives from Marte (Mars), the God of war in Roman mythology.
-If so, Martone could have been originally a soldier's encampment during the Sicilian Wars between Augustus and Sextus Pompeus.
-Others yet say that Martone takes its name from an ancient family from Normandy which landed in Calabria in the retinue of Robert the Guiscard.
+There are different opinions about the meaning of the name.
+Some say it descends from a Greek family named Martis; others think it derives from Marte (Mars), the God of war in Roman mythology.
+If so, Martone could have been originally a soldier's encampment during the Sicilian Wars between Augustus and Sextus Pompeius.
+Others say that Martone takes its name from an ancient Norman family that landed in Calabria in the retinue of Robert the Guiscard.

-According to certain testimonies, the history of Martone was related in a 12-volume opus, unfortunately lost in the transfer from the old to the new municipal building.
-Not even the author is remembered.
-Parlà and Cutrone must have written something about Martone but their manuscripts have also been lost.
+According to certain testimonies, the history of Martone was related to a 12-volume opus, which got lost in the transfer from the old to the new municipal building.
+Parlà and Cutrone must have written something about Martone, but their manuscripts have also been lost.